 The fact that Herod had all the male children up to two years old killed suggests that some time had passed before he ascertained the age of the Christ child from the Magi.
-In any case, Matthew does not tell us exactly how much time had elapsed between the birth of Jesus and their arrival.
+In any case, Matthew does not tell us exactly how much time elapsed between the birth of Jesus and their arrival.

 As I have already pointed out, Matthew’s Gospel is silent on the number and political status of the Magi.
 These are later developments in Christian tradition and not a matter of Gospel record.
-Because we know these traditions arose from biblical inferences, we can say with confidence that they have nothing to do with pagan mythology.
+Because we know that these traditions arose from biblical inferences, we can say with confidence that they have nothing to do with pagan mythology.

 Some mythicists will also claim that, like Jesus’ birth, the births of certain pagan gods were heralded by a star in the east.
 Mythicist author and blogger D.M.
 Murdock writes, “Rather than representing a ‘historical’ event surrounding the birth of a Jewish messiah, the star at the coming of the savior can be found in the myths of Egypt.”

-Some mythicists attempt to connect Sothis—a star that the ancient Egyptians believed to be significant—to the birth of Horus; however, this can be achieved only through a series of rigorous mental gymnastics.
+Some mythicists attempt to connect Sothis—a star that the ancient Egyptians believed to be significant—to the birth of Horus.
+However, this can be achieved only through a series of rigorous mental gymnastics.

 The other “star in the east” parallel claims are met with the same obstacle: little to no evidence.
-There are other accounts from antiquity that appeal to astrological events as a sign of some spiritual significance, but none of them play out like the story of Jesus’ birth and the visit of the Magi.
+There are other accounts from antiquity that appeal to astrological events as a sign of some spiritual significance, but none of them plays out like the story of Jesus’ birth and the visit of the Magi.